apache/tooling-trusted-release/atr/docs/overview-of-the-code.md

 ## Routes and database

 Users request ATR pages over HTTPS, and the ATR server processes those requests in route handlers.
-Most of those handlers are in [`routes`](/ref/atr/routes/), but not all.
+Most of those handlers are in [`get`](/ref/atr/get/) and [`post`](/ref/atr/post/), with some helper code in [`shared`](/ref/atr/shared/).
 What each handler does varies, of course, from handler to handler, but most perform at least one access to the ATR SQLite database.

 The path of the SQLite database is configured in [`config.AppConfig.SQLITE_DB_PATH`](/ref/atr/config.py:SQLITE_DB_PATH) by default, and will usually appear as `state/atr.db` with related `shm` and `wal` files.
 We do not expect ATR to have so many users that we need to scale beyond SQLite.